NotArb/Jupiter/BOTCONFIG.md

 - `exit_max_slippage_bps`: The maximum slippage allowed for exit swaps (in basis points).
 - `exit_max_auto_slippage_bps`: The maximum automatic slippage for exit swaps (in basis points).
 - `exit_max_accounts`: The maximum number of accounts that can be used for exit swaps.
-- `exit_dexes`: The list of DEXes allowed for exit swaps.
+- `exit_dexes`: A list of DEXes allowed for exit swaps.
-- `exit_exclude_dexes`: The list of DEXes to exclude from exit swaps.
+- `exit_exclude_dexes`: A list of DEXes to exclude from exit swaps.
 - `exit_max_price_impact`: The maximum price impact allowed for exit swaps (as a percentage).
 - `jito_enabled`: Enable or disable Jito sending for the specific strategy.
 - `jito_tip_percent`: The percentage of profit to tip to Jito.
 (0-100)